 |Ride time and speed are good

-The maximum speed that this one can reach is about 8 km per hour.
-So, it’s great for going on a slow ride on the water, especially when you are not able to paddle any longer.
+The maximum speed that the electric engine on this surfboard can reach is about 8 km per hour.
+So, it’s great for a slow ride on the water, especially when you can no longer paddle.
 It’s no match for the Lift eFoil or the Awake boards, but this board isn’t for that type of thrill seeker.

 - Dimensions: 323 cm x 81.3 cm